Skip to main content

 WHAT IS OSTEOPATHY?

-In Australia, osteopaths are government registered allied health practitioners who complete a five year university training in anatomy, physiology, pathology, clinical diagnosis and management, and osteopathic techniques.
+In Australia, osteopaths are registered health practitioners with five years of university training in anatomy, physiology, pathology, clinical diagnosis, and hands-on treatment techniques.

 MEET DR SARAH CIPOLLONE (osteopath)